mayankchoubey/deno-in-2-hours/README.md

 ## Child Process
-`Deno.run()` can be used to start a child process to possibly run a shell command, script, another Deno program, etc. While creating the child process, the input, output, and stderr of the child process can be set to:
+`Deno.run()` can be used to start a child process to run a shell command, script, another Deno program, etc. While creating the child process, the input, output, and stderr of the child process can be set to:

 - `none`: Ignore
 - `pipe`: Redirect to the parent process